Iowa Studies and the Leadership Continuum

 Children working under the democratic leader produced the highest quality work and the highest motivation.
 The autocratic group produced the most output but with more dependency and resentment.
 The laissez-faire group produced the least output and was the most chaotic.

 The findings made democratic leadership look like the answer.
-Decades of later research showed it was more complicated.
+Decades of later research showed it was more complicated: the categories blurred, behaviours overlapped, and the right style depended on the situation.

 The three styles existed on a continuum, not as discrete categories.
 Real leaders mixed them.
 And the right style depended on the situation, a finding that pointed towards contingency thinking.